+STAFF ANALYSIS

-STAFF ANALYSIS: The subject property consists of approximately 14 lots, which are remnants of an unrecorded subdivision, and contains $\pm$ 3.6 acres.
+The subject property consists of approximately 14 lots, which are remnants of an unrecorded subdivision, and contains \pm 3.6 acres.
 The subject property includes a portion of a road from the unrecorded subdivision, some of which are subject to questionable ownership.
-The applicant has submitted a street vacate application (SV-13-02) in an effort to resolve these issues.
+In order to resolve the elbow issue, the applicant submitted a street vacate application (SV-13-02).
 Following a recent meeting with the applicant, he plans to withdraw the street vacate and instead request a plat vacate for all portions of the unrecorded subdivision within the project limits.